BlockchainCommons/crypto-commons/Docs/README.md

 ## Sharded Secret Key Reconstruction (SSKR)

+SSKRs allow a seed to be sharded into shares that can be stored as words, URs, or QRs.

 1. [SSKR for Users](sskr-users.md)
    * [SSKR Cold Storage](sskr-cold-storage.md)
 1. [SSKR for Developers](sskr-developers.md)
    * [SSKR Test Vector](sskr-test-vector.md)

 ## Uniform Resources (URs)

+URs allow for the interoperable transmission and storage of a variety of information, especially cryptographic data.

 1. [URs: An Overview](ur-1-overview.md)
    * [A Guide to Using URs for Key Material](ur-2-keys.md)